-Ballymena & Swifts earn first league wins of season
+Glens beat Newry as Ballymena & Swifts earn first wins

-Irish Premiership: Ballymena & Swifts earn first league wins of season
+Irish Premiership: Glens beat Newry as Ballymena & Swifts earn first wins

 Last updated on .From the section Irish

-Ballymena United and Dungannon Swifts finally chalked up their first wins of the Premiership season on Saturday.
+Niall McGinn hit a double as Glentoran defeated Newry City 4-2 to move level on points with leaders Linfield.

-Indeed, it was the first points of the campaign for United as Issac Westendorf's penalty clinched a 1-0 victory at Carrick Rangers.
+Daire O'Connor and Shay McCartan were also on target for the Glens at the Showgrounds on Saturday evening.

-Ben Gallagher netted Dungannon's opener after just 11 seconds but Jackson Nesbitt equalised before Thomas Maguire restored the host's lead.
+Ballymena United and Dungannon Swifts had plenty to cheer after registering their first league wins of the season.

-Glenavon's Jamie McDonagh was sent-off before Matty Lusty sealed a 3-1 win.
+Isaac Westendorf's penalty gave United a 1-0 win at Carrick while Ben Gallagher scored after 11 seconds as the Swifts beat Glenavon 3-1.

-Dungannon, who had two points on the board before Saturday's game, took a mere 11 seconds to take the lead at Stangmore Park.
+Dungannon, who had two points on the board before Saturday's game, took a very, very early lead at Stangmore Park.

 Debutant Gael Bigiramana found Gallagher as the Glenavon defence backed off he duly fired home from just outside the area past a helpless Rory Brown.